-With schools returning and the traditional annual leave period coming to an end, the challenges faced by working parents becomes a hot topic.
-Great Workplaces realise that parenthood is a factor in the lives of many of their employees 365 days a year and do their best to support them.
-So, how do Best Workplaces support working parents and create family-friendly cultures?
+Great workplaces realise that parenthood is a factor in the lives of many of their employees 365 days a year and do their best to support them.
+So, how do the Best Workplaces support working parents and create family-friendly cultures?
 Keep reading to find out.

 1. Role Modelling